 Cover the pot and place in a slow oven (160C/324F) for 4 hours or more, until the beef is falling apart tender and the red wine has reduced into a rich sauce.
 If the dish is still too liquid and you’re ready to eat, remove the cover, which will allow it to reduce more quickly.
 Although unconventional, just before serving you can also add a spoonful or two of potato starch mixed with an equal amount of water to give the sauce some liaison.

-Most Italian recipes call for beef shank, which can be hard to find.
+Most Italian recipes for Tuscan beef stew call for beef shank, which can be hard to find.
 My favorite cut for any sort of braised beef is chuck.
 You can also use, of course, those pre-cut ‘stewing beef’, although I’ve never quite figured out exactly what cut it is.
 If using chuck, you may want to trim off some of the excess fat, but leave some on for flavor.
 Although I haven’t tried it (but I will!)
 I bet that short ribs would be fabulous made this way.

 Like many traditional recipes, there are multiple variations on the theme.
 As mentioned, the most common has got to be the use of tomatoes, either just a few or a lot (see the related articles listed below for some lovely examples).
 Some recipes call for ground pepper, which gives the dish a more pungent flavor than leaving the peppercorns whole, so I would use less of it, perhaps half as much by weight.
 Some recipes call for much less pepper than this anyway, something like 15 peppercorns for this amount of meat (although personally I’d never be patient enough to count them out!)
 And some recipes call for leaving the head of garlic whole, peeled only of the excess papery outside skin, and perhaps trimmed on top, nestled in the middle of the beef.
 Other recipes call for cloves left whole and unpeeled.
 Finally, you will also find recipes that call for a sprig of fresh rosemary or sage to go into the pot along with the rest.